iL-CURRENT

 April 24, 2024

-FLEXOO premiere at the LOPEC
+FLEXOO premiere at LOPEC

-Dr. Janusz Schinke: Relaunch has been well received
+Dr. Janusz Schinke: Relaunch well received

-Dr. Florian Ullrich praises the teamwork
+Dr. Florian Ullrich praises teamwork

-Two presentations at the congress
+Two presentations at the conference

 The date for the next LOPEC has also already been set: From February 25 to 27, 2025 (trade fair: February 26 and 27), Munich will once again be the venue for innovative technologies and knowledge transfer in the exciting electronics industry.